-In its mid-year profile of the sector, Cushman & Wakefield reports that there were currently 11,000 beds being marketed to investors totalling £1.2 billion; another £188 million worth of stock is currently under offer.
+In its mid-year profile of the sector, Cushman & Wakefield reported that there were currently 11,000 beds being marketed to investors totalling £1.2 billion; another £188 million worth of stock is currently under offer.
 This builds on a strong 2016 in which £3.1 billion was invested in UK PBSA according to Knight Frank.
-Investors are attracted by stable yields, long-term returns and high demand: in 2015/2016, there were approximately 2.3 million students studying in UK higher education institutions.
+Investors are attracted by stable yields, long-term returns and high demand.
+In 2015/2016, approximately 2.3 million students were studying in UK higher education institutions.

 He continued: “Due to the value of foreign currencies against the pound, there has been an influx of capital from overseas buyers in 2017 who are now competing with UK purchasers.
 Recent deals have seen investors from the Middle East, Singapore, China and Russia.”

 The undersupply of accommodation is one of the factors fuelling the market.
-According student property developer, Unite, there are 3.5 students for every purpose-built student bed, with a 60,000 increase in first year students predicted for the academic year beginning in 2017.
+According to student property developer, Unite, there are 3.5 students for every purpose-built student bed, with a 60,000 increase in first-year students predicted for the academic year beginning in 2017.